adrien-nf/adrien-nf/README.md

 </p>

 <h2 align="center">🐸</h2>
-Hailing from France, I now work as a web developer in Canada.
+<p>Hailing from France, I now work as a web developer in Canada.
 I'm always looking to improve, and become a better version of myself.
-Currently upgrading to me 2.0! <br />
+Currently upgrading to me 2.0!</p>

 <p>

 - 🔭 I’m currently working on [MemoDraw](https://github.com/tylp/memo-draw), a fun drawing game!